 Here are the basic requirements:

-- Condominiums and Planned Unit Developments (PUDs) may be eligible if they are in FHA-approved developments.
+- Condominiums and Planned Unit Developments (PUDs) may be eligible if they are in HUD-approved developments

-- Borrowers are required to attend and complete a Federal required housing counseling course.
+- Borrowers are required to attend and complete a Federally required housing counseling course

-Unlike ordinary loans, a reverse mortgage does not require repayment as long as as you live in your home.
+Unlike ordinary loans, a reverse mortgage does not require repayment as long as homeowners live in their homes.
 Principal, plus interest is recovered when the home is sold.
 The remaining value of the home goes to you or your survivors.

-- Modified Tenure – combination of line of credit with monthly payments for as long as you remain in the home.
+- Modified Tenure – the combination of line of credit with monthly payments for as long as you remain in the home

-- Modified Term – combination of line of credit with monthly payments for a fixed period of months selected by borrowers.
+- Modified Term – the combination of line of credit with monthly payments for a fixed period of months selected by borrowers

 Remember that repayment of FHA reverse mortgages does not start until the homeowner no longer occupies the home as their principal residence.
 Homeowners of FHA reverse mortgages will be responsible for making insurance and property tax payments but payments on the reverse mortgage do not begin until they no longer occupy your home.